Cross-country tour stops at Fort Benton animal shelter to help with fundraising

 "This amount we're raising today is going to impact us financially very greatly.
 We've been hit recently with a lot of medical cases in our animals that are, of course, very costly,” said shelter manager Nikki Jones.

-Jordan's Way has so far visited 46 states and raised nearly $3 million dollars.
+Jordan's Way has so far visited 46 states and raised nearly $3 million.